amitgaru2/nepali-datetime/README.md

 ## Contribution

 Any contributions are most welcome.
-Do check the guidelines in [CONTRIBUTING.md](https://github.com/amitgaru2/nepali-datetime/blob/master/CONTRIBUTING.md).
+Do check this guidelines [CONTRIBUTING.md](https://github.com/amitgaru2/nepali-datetime/blob/master/CONTRIBUTING.md) for code contribution.